Check MANIFEST.in in a Python source package for completeness

 The following options are recognized:

-A list of newline separated filename patterns that will be ignored by check-manifest.
+A list of filename patterns that will be ignored by check-manifest.
 Use this if you want to keep files in your version control system that shouldn’t be included in your source distributions.
 The default ignore list is